 MBEP and Bright Futures Education Partnership have launched Monterey Bay Career Connect to inspire high school and middle school students to explore local career and education options.
 With support from many of the region’s colleges and universities, Monterey Bay Career Connect serves as a portal to My Career Coach, a powerful online tool designed to help guide local students towards promising careers and educational programs in the Monterey Bay region.

 MBEP has also partnered with Bright Futures to support existing career pathways and foster tri-county strategic advancement of future career pathway design.
 With initial support from the Lumina Foundation, a regional career pathway master plan was created which is enabling shared strategies to further expand pathways, enhance future regional grant opportunities and offer more robust options for career seekers.
-To review the project plan, click here.
+To review a sample career pathway, click here.

 The region is known for strong programs in higher education and research, with unique combinations of talent and language, and a broad spectrum of curriculum.
 The area boasts eleven institutions of higher learning, five wildlife and/or marine-related reserves, and seven government agencies, each one contributing to an extensive research environment.
 In addition, six language programs ranging from community college to the graduate level are available in the region, as are several graduate business programs, a law school, and a public policy institute.